-The Company has granted grants performance stock units ("PSU") to select executive employees that vest based on share price metrics tied to total shareholder return relative ("TSR") to a peer group, over subject to a three-year period.
-The grant date fair value for such PSUs was estimated using a Monte-Carlo simulation model that incorporates option-pricing inputs covering the period from the grant date through the end of the performance period. time-based service component.
-Between 0% and 150% of the performance stock units will vest at the end of the performance period, which is generally on the third anniversary of the respective PSU grant date.
+The Company grants performance stock units ("PSU") to select executive employees that vest based on share price metrics tied to total shareholder return relative ("TSR") to a peer group, subject to a time-based service component.
+Between 0% and 150% of the performance stock units will vest at the end of the performance period, which is generally on the third anniversary of the PSU grant date.

-The During the three months ended March 31, 2024, the Company has additionally granted PSUs with an aggregate target of 486,431 shares, assuming a performance measurement of 100%.
+During the three six months ended March 31, 2024 June 30, 2024, the Company granted PSUs with an aggregate target of 486,431 shares, assuming a performance measurement of 100%.
 The amount of shares that will ultimately vest will be determined based on the

-Company's TSR relative to the Company's CEO which are subject to both time-based and performance-based vesting conditions.
-The PSUs consist TSRs of a peer group for the three equal tranches (each, a "Performance Tranche") year-period beginning January 1, 2024, as well as certain interim measurements based on achievement relative TSR for the one-year and two-year periods beginning on January 1, 2024.
+Company's TSR relative to the TSRs of a peer group for the three year-period beginning January 1, 2024, as well as certain interim measurements based on relative TSR for the one-year and two-year periods beginning on January 1, 2024.